-The purpose of the 3-Year Tribal Review Report is to identify whether the program "worked" in terms of achieving its goals and objectives.
+The primary purpose of the Local Evaluation Plan and Local Evaluation Report3 is to assess whether the program "worked" in terms of achieving its goals and objectives.
 Outcome measures are designed to answer the question: "What results did the program produce?"
 Examples of outcome measures could include: